AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/access-your-content.md

 GraphQL is an open-source specification that provides:

 * a query language that enables you to select specific content from structured objects.
-* a runtime to fulfil these queries with your structured content.
+* a runtime to fulfill these queries with your structured content.

 GraphQL is a *strongly* typed API.
 This means that *all* content must be clearly structured and organized by type, so that GraphQL *understands* what to access and how.
 The data fields are defined within GraphQL schemas, that define the structure of your content objects.